awesomeeng/FocusTraversalAPI/EXPLAINER.md

  - ShadowDOM: It is proposed that the Focus Management API also delve into ShadowDOM elements when computing the next or previous focus.
 If an element has an attached ShadowDOM, it must be traversed in accordance with its contents and any `<slot>` elements.

- - In especially large DOM trees computing the next focus, previous focus, or the `orderedElements()` list could be significantly slow.
+ - In especially large DOM trees computing the next focus, previous focus, or the `list()` list could be significantly slow.
 It is recommended that these functions be asyncrounous and return a Promise instead of syncronously blocking.

 ## Benefits